anishpav1/InformedConsetForms/tools/README.md

 ## Tools
 This directory is a number of ad hoc tools used for exploratory data analysis.
 This tools are not robust and not intended to be used on other text corpus.

-## Tools
 Tools in this directory:

 1. [`corpus_analysis.py`](corpus_analysis.py) is a python3 command-line tool to generate a `.csv` file containing high-level data for all files in a specified directory.
 This command requires four positional arguments: (1) `--src` is the root directory for the search.
 (2) `--type` is the file type, specified as a string value corresponding to a valid extension (ex. '.txt').
 (3) `--keys` is an input `.csv` file containing search phrases, whose occurrences will be counted for each file in (1).
 (4) `--dest` is the name and destination of the output file.
 Example below: